ritikkalal12/GreenCart/README.md

 - No need to run node index.js on Vercel — it auto-generates API endpoints

 - All Express routes become serverless functions behind the scenes

-- Followed the exact deployment method shown in the reference video

 🤝 Contributing:-